cowrie/cowrie/docs/FAQ.rst

-(For a custom copy of the pickle, copy it out first, set ``[shell] filesystem`` to point at it, and edit there — see INSTALL.rst's "Customising the honeypot" section.)
+(For a custom copy of the pickle, copy it out first, set ``[shell] filesystem`` to point at it, and edit there — see INSTALL.rst's "Customizing the honeypot" section.)

 And then restart Cowrie::